worldbestmrsam/portfolio/README.md

 *As the Chief Analyst of thebestmrsam_analytics, I provide consulting and training services for businesses and mentor aspiring analysts.*

-**- ✅ Data Cleaning And Transformation**
+- ✅ **Data Cleaning And Transformation**
-I ensure data quality, by standardizing data formats and optimize processes that drives business growth.
+  I ensure data quality by standardizing data formats and optimizing processes that drive business growth.

-**- ✅ Data Wrangling**
+- ✅ **Data Wrangling**
   I transform and prepare raw data into a format that is suitable for analysis and visualization.

-**- ✅ Data Visualization**
+- ✅ **Data Visualization**
-Transforming complex data into compelling visual insights that addresses business needs.
+  I transform complex data into compelling visual insights that address business needs.

-**- ✅ Data Analytics Coach**
+- ✅ **Data Analytics Coach**
   I offer comprehensive training programs in data analysis, visualization, and data-driven decision-making.

-**- ✅ Data Storytelling**
+- ✅ **Data Storytelling**

-**- ✅ SQL, Excel, Power bi, Python, Tableau.**
+- ✅ **SQL, Excel, Power BI**

 <!--Section 2: List 3-4 key projects-->
 ## MY PROJECTS